 Consensus Committee Central

-The Consensus Committee and Task Group rosters have been announced.
-The first meeting is scheduled for June 9 and 10, 2014 in Washington, DC – see Meeting Notice and Agenda.
+The first meeting was held on June 9 and 10, 2014 in Washington, DC – see Meeting Minutes.

 This section is a general log of information on the 2015 National Green Building Standard™ (NGBS) update including schedules, committee meeting notices, agendas and minutes, public comments report, draft documents, committee roster, etc. To save posted documents on your computer, right-click on the link and choose "Save Target As" or "Save Link As."

 - 2015 National Green Building Standard™ Notification – Posted February 1, 2014

 - ASHRAE Joins NAHB and ICC to Develop New National Green Building Standard Posted March 27, 2014

 - Consensus Committee & Task Group Application – Posted February 1, 2014; Closed April 7, 2014